Types of Qantas Frequent Flyer redemptions

 Unfortunately, award flights are not entirely free.
 In addition to the points, taxes and charges are payable on all award bookings.
 These are made up of genuine government taxes and airport fees, but some airlines also impose their own carrier charges on top of this.
 Qantas is a serial offender in this regard.

-Qantas carrier charges can add as much as $1,080 to the cost of a return Classic Flight Reward booking.
+Qantas carrier charges can add as much as $700 to the cost of a return Classic Flight Reward booking when flying with Qantas.
+When flying with some partner airlines, such as Emirates, the carrier charges may be even higher.
 For redemptions where the equivalent cash fare is not that high (such as international Economy flights), this can make using points uneconomical.

 There are some ways to avoid or minimise carrier charges.
 One strategy is to redeem Qantas points to fly on partner airlines that don't have them, such as Fiji Airways or LATAM Airlines.
 Another method is to book award travel out of countries that ban airline-imposed charges, such as the Philippines.